 All routine data will be collected and entered using standardized data collection forms.
-Optical scan formatted forms (e.g., Form 33/-Medical History Update, Form 151-Activities of Daily Living, Form 155-Lifestyle Questionnaire) returned to the CCC will be scanned and imaged at the CCC and the data and images will be provided in electronic format to the RC/OCS as needed for their use in subsequent steps of outcomes documentation.
-Form 153 will be data entered at the CCC.
+Optical scan formatted forms (e.g., Form 33-Medical History Update, Form 151-Activities of Daily Living Form) returned to the CCC will be scanned and imaged at the CCC and the data and images will be provided in electronic format to the RC/OCS as needed for their use in subsequent steps of outcomes documentation.
+Forms 153 and 154 will be data entered at the CCC.
 Forms used directly by staff (e.g., Form 7-Participation Status), will be key entered by staff into a central database using data entry screens developed and provided by the CCC.

-For putative heart failure events, the CCC will provide electronic copies of the assembled medical records to the central record abstraction site.
+For putative heart failure events, the CCC will provide electronic copies of the assembled medical records to the central record abstraction site at University of North Carolina at Chapel Hill.
 Trained medical records abstractors will review these records and complete the data collection tool with on-entry editing, using ongoing training, re-certification and quality control protocols.
 Once medical record abstraction is complete, electronically generated summaries of abstracted medical record information, together with scanned portions of the pertinent medical record will be provided to the CCC for distribution to event adjudicators.

-Adjudication forms will be completed by adjudicators and returned to the CCC for key-entry.
+Adjudication forms will be completed by adjudicators and preferably entered directly through a web-based application or hard copy will be returned to the CCC for key-entry.